apostrophecms/docs/docs/guide/areas-and-widgets.md

 The rich text, image, and video widgets all display placeholder content by default.
 Additionally, these modules do not show an initial editing modal.
 This placeholder content will not be displayed in either the draft preview or the live page if published.
 This default behavior can be turned off by setting the `placeholder` option to `false`.
 This will eliminate the display of placeholder content and open the editing modal when the widget is selected.

 Custom placeholder content can be added to the image and video widgets through the `placeholderURL` option.
-For the image widget, this takes a path to the `public` folder of the module in the form of `/modules/@apostrophecms/my-image-widget/filename.ext`, where the filename and extension match the file.
+For the image widget, this takes the final build path to an image added to the `public` folder of the module.
+This path is typically `/modules/@apostrophecms/my-image-widget/filename.ext`, where the filename and extension match the file.
 For the video widget, the `placeholderUrl` takes the URL to a hosted video.

 ::: note
-Notice the use of `my-image-widget` in the path.
+Notice the use of `my-image-widget` and the lack of `/public` in the path.
 Using `image-widget` will not work.
+During the build step, all of the files in the public folders of each module will be copied into the specified release folder.
+This is the path you should specify.
 :::

 The custom placeholder content for the rich text widget is passed as a string to the `placeholderText` option in the `/modules/@apostrophecms/rich-text-widget/index.js` file.